Youth-led Peace: Inclusion of Youth in Peace Processes

 (ii) the development of legal and policy frameworks and practices of domestic and international actors (such as our project partners) that facilitate peace processes, with a view to ensuring meaningful inclusion of youth organisations.

-To achieve this objective, we will hold a knowledge exchange workshop that will be complemented by online consultations with youth peace-making organisations from across the world.
+To achieve this objective, we held a knowledge exchange workshop that will be complemented by online consultations with youth peace-making organisations from across the world.
 These activities are essential to our project objective, as they will allow us to:

 - Bring together youth organisations, officials and policymakers, and conflict resolution practitioners to exchange knowledge in a focused, dedicated and structured setting; and